mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Federation {#federation}

-A widely known technique for managing consolidation in Internet protocols is federation -- designing them in such a way that new instances of a function are easy to create and can maintain interoperability and connectivity with other instances.
+A widely known technique for mitigating against unwanted centralization in Internet protocols is federation -- designing them in such a way that new instances of a function are easy to create and can maintain interoperability and connectivity with other instances.

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that have consolidation risk: